 At the Buenos Aires OIE office, I was able to see how such a small, but hard working, group of people are able to manage two whole continents of animal health data, striving towards a more agriculturally secure future.
 I was fortunate to be able to visit both the local veterinary faculty in Buenos Aires as well as the one across the Río de la Plata in Montevideo, Uruguay.
 It was amazing to see how much they are able to do there with less than what our schools in the USA have.
 They were also shocked to hear about some of the things we have, and surprised to find out that in the USA students are not required to go through a rotation at a slaughterhouse.

 After 5 weeks, it was time to come home.
-I returned to school and finished out my remaining rotations at Texas A&M College of Veterinary Medicine.
+I returned to school and finished out my remaining rotations at Texas A&M School of Veterinary Medicine & Biomedical Sciences.
 I graduated in early May and am officially now a doctor of veterinary medicine.
 I have managed to see a part of veterinary medicine during my time in school that some never get the chance to experience.
 Veterinary medicine in the United States has changed a lot.
 While Texas A&M began because of a tick wreaking havoc on the beef industry, today Rhipicephalus annulatus and R. microplus have a much smaller role in students’ lives…within one parasitology lecture.
 However, the work veterinarians do in the public sector is no less important today than it was in 1916.
 I was fortunate to be able to gain these experiences, in part thanks to Dr. Jan Suchodolski and the IPAC group at Texas A&M for the travel grant they awarded me.
 I hope through their work students will continue to gain this kind of valuable experience that is not currently present otherwise in our curriculum, and continue to support the public sector of the veterinary profession.